 Current activities at CEMUS Forum

 Lecture series on current issues: open to the public (in Swedish).
 Framtidsakademin offers public lectures by researchers that address questions of environment, development and sustainability.
 The lecture-series consists of five lecture per semester, free of charge and open for all, run in collaboration with Folkuniversitetet.
-The theme for Spring 2019 is (Bio)diversity.
+The theme for Fall 2019 is Tomorrow.